mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

 I expect us - and hope - that we're going to use less and less the CLI, and steadily migrate to the automaton tools we'll eventually have in place.
-But, between this, and assuming that we'll suddenly get rid of the CLI completely, is just a fairytale with unicorns.
+But, between this and assuming that we'll suddenly get rid of the CLI completely, is just a fairytale with unicorns.
 That's even more ridiculous when one of the vendors largely trumpeting this out, Cisco, still doesn't provide a reliable API, particularly on some platforms such as Cisco IOS, and the CLI remains the